 External beam radiation therapy (EBRT) uses a machine that focuses a beam of radiation directly on the tumor.
 An EBRT treatment lasts a few minutes and is given usually 5 days a week over the course of 7 to 9 weeks.
 Doctors use imaging techniques such as computed tomography (CT) and magnetic resonance imaging (MRI) to precisely map out where the beams are aimed at the tumor cells.

 Newer types of EBRT allow doctors to increase radiation doses while minimizing damage to nearby tissue.
 Higher radiation doses may reduce the risk for cancer recurrence and improve survival outcomes.
-Three-dimensional conformal radiation therapy (3D-CRT) uses a computerized program and three-dimensional image of the prostate to precisely target the tumor.
+Three-dimensional conformal radiation therapy (3D-CRT) uses a computerized program and 3-dimensional image of the prostate to precisely target the tumor.
 Other techniques related to 3D-CRT include:

 Intensity modulated radiation beam therapy (IMRBT)is an advanced form of 3D-CRT.
 With IMRBT, the doctor can adjust the doses of the radiation beams so that higher doses go directly to the tumor area while lower doses are delivered to adjacent areas.
 A variation of IMBRT called image guided radiation therapy (IGRT) uses real-time images of the patient's prostate to help deliver more precise doses of radiation.

 Proton beam radiation therapyis similar to 3D-CRT but uses a proton beam instead of the x-ray type photon beam used in standard radiation.
 Proton beams cause less damage than photon beams to the tissues they pass through on the way to the target.
 However, the machines used to deliver proton beams are extremely expensive and are not widely available.
 Not all insurance companies pay for this type of radiation therapy.

 Fatigue is a common side effect for several months following radiation therapy.
 Other complications may include: